-Another tip to recharge yourself after lunch is drinking a coffee just before to take a short nap: The caffeine in fact needs about 20 minutes to give its effects, the time required for a “power nap”.
+Another tip to recharge after lunch is drinking a coffee just before to take a short nap: the caffeine in fact needs about 20 minutes to give its effects, the time required for a “power nap”.

-The researches have shown that the artificial light of screen can compromise the production of melatonin, the hormone that regulates our sleep-awake cycles: For this reason you should switch off Television, smartphone, tablet, and laptop at least 1 hour before going to bed.
+The researches have shown that the artificial light of screen can compromise the production of melatonin, the hormone that regulates our sleep-awake cycles: this is why you should switch off television, smartphone, tablet, and laptop at least 1 hour before going to bed.

-It can happens (especially for the ladies!) to awake during the night because of cold feet, due to a bad blood circulation that tends to not heat well the ends of our body.
-In this case wear a pair of socks during the night and you’ll not wake up (not even your partner) for cold feet!
+It can happens (especially for the ladies!) to awake during the night because of cold feet, due to bad blood circulation that tends to not heat well the ends of our body.
+In this case wear a pair of socks during the night and you’ll not wake up (not even your partner) because of cold feet!

-An hot bath (or a shower) is an excellent way to relax yourself and induce the sleep.
+A hot bath (or shower) is an excellent way to relax and induce sleep.

-Stress is the main cause of sleep disorders; Several researches have shown that speaking about our problems, or writing them down on a diary, can help our brain to relax.
+Stress is the main cause of sleep disorders; several researches have shown that speaking about our problems, or writing them down on a diary, can help our brain relax.

-The bedroom must be our relaxing place; It’s better if you don’t install inside any television or computer.
+The bedroom must be our relaxing place and it’s better to keep televisions or computers out.
 If you are a student, it’s preferable if you don’t use your bedroom for studying.

 Do you want to figure out how many hours of sleep your body really needs?
-Do like this: Set your alarm at a specific time, for example 7 o’clock in the morning, that you have to observe every day (weekends included) for at least 2 weeks, no exceptions.
+Set your alarm at a specific time, for example 7 o’clock in the morning, that you have to observe every day (weekends included) for at least 2 weeks, no exceptions.